Recovery Reductions, Conjectures, and Barriers: Intuition and Technical Overview

-Our recovery reductions rely on the following intuitive observations. \begin{enumerate} \item Symmetry - having a large automorphism group - makes computation easy. \item Suppose our input $\phi$ has a lot of distinct instances isomorphic to it - it has a large orbit.
-The law of large numbers guarantees that if the truth table $\mathtt{T}_{f}$ is corrupted at random on $49\%$ of instances, then with high probability, the corrupted truth table has at least $50.5\%$ of isomorphic instances have correct answers in the corrupted truth table $\mathtt{T}^{\prime}_{f}$. \end{enumerate} The Orbit-Stabilizer Theorem (Lemma \ref{lemma:orbit-stabitilizer}), saying that $\left|\textit{Aut}_{G}(\phi)\right|\left|\textit{Orb}_{G}(\phi)\right| = |G|$ guarantees that at least one of the two conditions is true!
+\item Suppose our input $\phi$ has a lot of distinct instances isomorphic to it - it has a large orbit.
+The law of large numbers guarantees that if the truth table $\mathtt{T}_{f}$ is corrupted at random on $49\%$ of instances, then with high probability, the corrupted truth table has at least $50.5\%$ of isomorphic instances have correct answers in the corrupted truth table $\mathtt{T}^{\prime}_{f}$.